osrf/gazebo_tutorials/building_editor/tutorial.md

     [[file:files/custom_color.png|640px]]

-> Tip: Each feature can have only one color and one texture.
+> **Tip:** Each feature can have only one color and one texture.
 The same material is assigned to all faces of the feature.

-> Note: Currently, it is not possible to assign custom textures from the GUI.
+> **Note: Currently, it is not possible to assign custom textures on the Building Editor.**

 # Saving your building